codatio/codat-docs/docs/using-the-api/push.md

 }
 ```

-## Create a new record
+## Perform the operation

-:::caution Creating data not in the Options response
+:::caution Properties not in the _Get model_ response

-If you attempt to create a record using fields that are not documented in the Options response, you may receive validation errors in response to your request.
+If you attempt to create or update a record using properties not documented in the  _Get model_ response, you may receive validation errors in response to your request.
 :::

-Use the `POST /companies/{companyId}/connections/{connectionId}/push/{dataType}` endpoint to create a record in the target platform.
-The request body should be a JSON object which conforms to the structure of the [Options endpoint response](/using-the-api/push#understand-your-options) we explored previously.

-You can also review our data model schemas (for example, the [Accounts](/accounting-api#/schemas/Account) data type) to check the full scope of fields returned in the response.
-Note that we base our schemas on the `GET` request, which includes `modeifiedDate` and `sourceModifiedDate` that are not used when creating or updating a record.
+Let's try creating a new account using our [Create account](/accounting-api#/operations/create-account) endpoint.
+The request body should be a JSON object which conforms to the structure of the [Get create account model](/accounting-api#/operations/get-create-chartOfAccounts-model) we called previously.
+Note that we base our models on the `GET` request, which includes `modifiedDate` and `sourceModifiedDate` that are not used when creating or updating a record.

-Try to create a new account via our [Create account](https://docs.codat.io/accounting-api#/operations/create-account) endpoint using a valid request body, or a request body that leads to a validation error:
+We will try to create an account using a valid request body, and a request body that leads to a validation error:

 <Tabs>
    <TabItem value="wo" label="Create an account">